How to Buy OTT Advertising in 2024

 4. Invest in ad design

-In 2022, more than 1.88 billion people around the world will use subscription OTT services, with a large portion relying on ad-supported options.
+More than 2 billion people around the world used subscription OTT services in 2023, with a large portion relying on ad-supported options.
 The best part is that video completion rates (VCR) are in the 90% to 100% range — meaning most video ads are watched nearly to completion.

 With that said, viewers also expect more from ads alongside premium OTT content.
 It’s important to extend the premium viewing environment to your ads with quality graphics across devices.
 This includes everything from the ads displayed on viewers 4” smartphone screens, to 65” UHD with crisp, clear 4K clarity.